- 29 Jan 2025

 Identify if User Actions are configured correctly

-Using Verification, identify if the User Actions you created are captured on the application.
-It highlights all the available User Actions on the page and also shows any hidden or unavailable User Actions.
-Hidden or unavailable means that the User Action is hidden from view; for example, the User Action is created on an option inside a dropdown menu or Whatfix is unable to detect the element.
-Use this information to reselect or create new User Actions.
+Using Verification, identify whether the User Actions created are captured on the application.
+It highlights all available User Actions on the page and displays any hidden or unavailable User Actions.
+Hidden or unavailable indicates that the User Action is not directly visible on the screen; for example, the User Action may be created on an option within a dropdown menu, or Whatfix may be unable to detect the element.
+This information enables the re-selection or creation of new User Actions.

 Verify and remove duplicates

-Use Verification to validate User Actions post-creating them.
-Validate User Actions to understand if the elements are selected correctly and the User Actions are captured.
+Use Verification to validate User Actions after creation.
+Validate User Actions to determine whether the elements are selected correctly and if the User Actions are captured.

 Whatfix enables you to verify User Actions even after pushing them to Production.
-This enables you to understand if they're working fine, that is, if the User Action gets triggered based on the set Completion Rules, and also helps you detect duplicates.
-For example, there are two User Actions created on the same UI element.
-It also helps you find out if a User Action gets completed twice.
-This happens due to incorrect element selection while creating a User Action.
+This enables you to understand if they're working fine, that is, specifically if the User Action is triggered based on the set Completion Rules, and detects duplicates.
+For example, two User Actions may be created on the same UI element.
+It also identifies if a User Action completes twice, which occurs due to incorrect element selection during User Action creation.